-ITIL 4 book meets the realities of modern business and offers more flexible approaches than previous versions.
-The processes in ITIL 4 are non-linear, and the end result of each of them can initiate new processes for continuous improvement of the service.
+ITIL 4 book responds to the realities of modern business and offers more flexible approaches than the previous versions.
+The processes in ITIL 4 are non-linear, and the final result of each of them can initiate new processes for continuous improvement of the service.

-In this case, the client is considered not as a consumer of the service simply receiving the result, but as a partner.
-This helps him to influence the quality and functionality of the services provided.
+In this case, the client is seen not as a consumer of the service simply receiving the result, but as a partner.
+This helps them to influence the quality and functionality of the services provided.

-In The ITIL 4 Foundations book [PDF attached], the first of seven books in the new library, ITIL 4 guidelines are presented in detail.
-They are based on well-known techniques: Agile, Lean, DevOps, etc. That is, guiding principles help to integrate best practices into a unified management approach to IT services.
+In the ITIL 4 Foundations book [PDF attached], the first of the seven books in the new library, ITIL 4 guidelines are presented in detail.
+They are based on well-known techniques: Agile, Lean, DevOps, etc. That is, the guiding principles help to integrate best practices into a unified managing approach to IT services.

-The principle is primarily concerned with creating value for customers (service consumers).
-But any service also affects the company's values, which are manifested in different forms: in profit, user loyalty, business growth, cost reduction.
-Everything an organization does, directly or indirectly, must be related to value, which affects all stakeholders.
+The principle is primarily concerned with creating value for the service customers.
+However, any service also affects the company's values which are manifested in different forms: profit, user loyalty, business growth, cost reduction.
+Everything an organization does, directly or indirectly, must be related to value which ultimately concerns all stakeholders.

-Therefore, the service provider, firstly, needs to decide who are the direct consumers for him, who are the other stakeholders: partners, investors, contractors, etc.
+Therefore, the service provider needs to determine who his direct customers are, and who the other stakeholders are: partners, investors, contractors, etc.

-The second point is understanding what exactly is the consumer value.
-For this, among other things, the company must know why the consumer is interested in its service, how this service or service helps the consumer to achieve his goals, what are his risks.
+The second point is determining what the consumer value is.
+To be able to do this, the company must know why the consumer is interested in its service, how this service helps the consumer to achieve their goals, and what their risks are.

 Headquartered in London, a car rental service enters the Asia Pacific market.
 Preliminary research shows that Western customers traveling to Asia are primarily concerned about the safety of driving in unfamiliar conditions and lack of knowledge of local traffic rules.

-The company is developing special software - an intelligent driver assistant that monitors the situation on the road, evaluates the condition of the car and knows the specifics of the rules in a particular country.
-After the introduction of the assistant, the number of accidents, accidents and serious injuries decreases significantly.
+The company develops special software - an intelligent driver assistant that monitors the situation on the road, evaluates the condition of the car and knows the specifics of the rules in a particular country.
+After the introduction of the assistant, the number of accidents and serious injuries decreases significantly.

 In this case, the main value for the consumer is safety.
 The main values for the company are increasing customer loyalty, reducing repair costs and insurance premiums.

-Sometimes, in an effort to optimize the product, the owner proposes to abandon all previous developments and create a completely new product.
-For example, not to modify the mobile application code (refactoring), but to completely rewrite it.
-But this approach often leads to unplanned time, financial and labor costs.
-So you can disrupt working processes, lose tools and employees who could improve the product.
-If the existing developments can still be used, use it.
+Sometimes the owner proposes to abandon all previous developments and create a completely new product in an effort to optimize their product.
+For example, they may completely rewrite a mobile application instead of modifying it.
+This approach often leads to unplanned time, financial, and labor losses.
+You can disrupt working processes, lose tools and employees who could improve the product.
+If the existing developments can be used, use them.

 Assess your surroundings.
-Collect accurate analytics to avoid unwarranted decisions, missed deadlines, over budget, and quality degradation.
-Based on this data, it is already possible to decide which of the existing functionality of the service has value and will be reused.
+Collect accurate analytics to avoid unwarranted decisions, missed deadlines, cost overrun, and quality loss.
+This data allows you to decide which of the existing functionality of the service has value and can be used.

-Project managers and project managers don’t have to be afraid to ask “stupid” questions to executors – for example, developers or designers.
-Sometimes the opinion of a person who is not immersed in context is helpful.
+Project managers don’t have to be afraid to ask executors – for example, developers or designers - “stupid” questions.
+Sometimes the opinion of a person who is not as immersed in the context is helpful.

 Projects should be broken down into a series of iterations.
-This makes it easier to focus on each of them and manage.
-The main task of the project and the tasks of its iterations, for example, to improve the service, is a constant assessment for compliance with current requirements.
-This allows you to adapt to changing circumstances and not lose focus on the main value.
+This way makes it easier to focus on and manage each of them.
+The main task of the project and the tasks of its iterations, for example, to improve the service, is a constant assessment of compliance with the current requirements.
+This allows you to adapt to changing circumstances and not lose the main value out of sight.

-At the same time, in order to correctly understand the progress and status of the project, the reevaluation should be based on feedback from users of the service.
-The more channels and methods for getting feedback, the better.
+At the same time, reevaluation should be based on the feedback from users of the service.
+This allows you to see the progress and status of the project clearly.
+The more channels and methods of getting feedback, the better.

-Sometimes the developer or provider has an outdated or specific vision of the service that does not correspond to the actual needs of the user.
-The results of the next iteration help clarify new requirements, redefine priorities, and initiate work that will improve the service.
+Sometimes the developer or provider has an outdated or specific view of the service that does not correspond to the needs of the user.
+The results of the next iteration help clarify new requirements, re-establish priorities, and initiate work that will improve the service.

 This is where feedback is needed to help you better understand:

-Through a combination of iterative approach and feedback, the team becomes agile, responds faster to customer and business needs, detects and responds to problems earlier, and improves service quality.
+Through a combination of iterative approach and feedback, the team becomes agile, responds faster to customer and business needs, detects and responds to issues earlier, and improves service quality.

-Working with user reviews is the ability to quickly respond to their requests.
+Working with user reviews gives you an opportunity to respond to the requests quickly.
 Let's say you're making a travel app that's constantly improving.
-Gradually, the App Store accumulates user requests for the application to automatically calculate the distance traveled.
-The development team is concentrating on adding this functionality.
+Gradually, the App Store accumulates user requests for the application to automatically calculate the distance traveled, so the development team focuses on adding this feature.

-However, this works if the application has no problem quickly adding new features.
-It should be noted that it is better to apply revision and reassessment without fanaticism.
-Excessive analytics, contemplation, endless meetings can lead to "analytical paralysis", when all efforts will be spent not on the project, but on the analysis of the current situation.
+However, this works only if the application has no problem quickly adding new features.
+It should be noted that it is important to exercise revision and reassessment with moderation.
+Excessive analytics, contemplation, endless meetings can lead to "analytical paralysis", where all efforts will be focused not on the project, but on the analysis of the current situation.

-Also, do not try to do everything at once: any new "feature" can be released in the form of MVP (minimum viable product) and gradually increase the functionality.
+Also, don’t try to do everything at once: any new "feature" can be released in the form of MVP (minimum viable product) and gradually expand its functionality.

 Collaboration between departments is better than isolation.
-It is appropriate to recall here an important condition of digital transformation - the need to get rid of the “silo” or “bunker” approach, when a department works as if in a vacuum: it is focused only on its tasks and is unaware of the company's values.
+It is appropriate to recall an important condition of digital transformation here – namely the need to get rid of the “silo” or “bunker” approach, when a department works in a vacuum: it is focused only on its own tasks and is unaware of the company's values.
 This is often not the department's fault, as its processes and interactions with other departments are limited.